zeromev/zeromev.github.io/terms.md

 There is an objective measure of how corrupt a transaction order has become, which is divergence from send time order (the time at which a user sent their transaction for processing).

 The closer a transaction order is to send time order, the less corrupt it is.
 The further it is from send time order, the more corrupt.
-Perfect send time order is by definition free from all Toxic MEV.
+Perfect send time order is by definition free from all [toxic MEV](#toxic-mev).

 This [video](https://youtu.be/zf2l3veT9EI) introduces the concept.